mchbmn/radio-to-location/README.md

 **1. Audio Processing**(`./1_data_collection_processing`) in which we perform audio signal processing to turn collected audio files into useable samples, and webscrape a cross reference list of locations

-**2. Speech Recognition** (`./2_speech_recognition`) where we develop two versions of a call to a Google service using their API to transcribe the speech samples given to it.
+**2. Speech Recognition** (`./2_speech_recognition`) where we develop two versions of a call to a Google service using their API to transcribe the speech samples given to it. *NOTE*: To run Google Cloud Speech-to-Text you will require an API key of your own ([found here](https://developers.google.com/maps/documentation/geocoding/get-api-key)).

 **3. Named Entity Extraction**(`./3_named_entity_extraction`) using a distinct natural language processing operation and a pretrained model provided by spaCy we extract locations named in the samples.